-As depicted in Figure 1 the compliance verification workflow consists of three major parts - the specification of the security policy, the network modeling, and the compliance verification.
+This workflow is depicted in Figure 1 and consists of three major parts - the specification of the security policy, the network modeling, and the compliance verification.
 At first, the security official needs to specify the security policy (1a) using abstract terms of the network, e.g., reachability of services or subnets.

 The network administrator describes an inventory (1b) which maps these abstract terms to their technical implementation in the network.
 The policy is used to generate formal security invariants (step (2a)) that are instrumented in a verification engine.
-Currently, FaVe reuses and extends the verification engine NetPlumber [4].
+Currently, FaVe reuses and extends the verification engine NetPlumber [4] with stateful as well as IPv6 capabilities.
 In the second part, the network topology and configurations of entities like routers, firewalls, or switches need to be modeled using the original device configurations as input, e.g., firewall rule sets or switch configurations.
 This model covers the forwarding behaviour of the network and is instrumented in the verification engine as well.
+By extending a domain specific engine like NetPlumber instead of using a more general approach like a model checker, FaVe benefits